manuela-garcia/track-suggester/README.md

 ## Technologies Used

-_Html, Css, JavaScript.
+_Html, CSS, JavaScript.
 Bootstrap and jQuery frameworks._

 ### License